davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/qemu.html.markdown

     source, resize it according to `disk_size` and boot the image.

 -   `disk_interface` (string) - The interface to use for the disk.
-Allowed values include any of "ide," "scsi" or "virtio."
+Allowed values include any of "ide", "scsi", "virtio" or "virtio-scsi".
 Note also that any boot commands or kickstart type scripts must have proper adjustments for resulting device names.
 The Qemu builder uses "virtio" by default.

 -   `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).